barryclark/jekyll-now/_posts/2016-07-06-Grimslingers-Unboxing.md

 description: Grimslingers is a sci-fi/western card game with both co-op and versus modes.
 Let's unbox it and see what's inside.
 category: unboxing
 featured: grimslingers.jpg
-tags: [games, unboxing, grimslingers, greenbriar games]
+tags: [games, unboxing, grimslingers, greenbrier games]
 ---

 [Grimslingers](http://press.greenbriergames.com/sheet.php?p=project_grimslingers) just arrived in the mail yesterday, and I just had to crack it open.
 Everything from the box to the cards is beautiful, and I can't wait to get this one to the table!
 I love the fact that it can be played quickly in versus mode, or can be played as a longer, 4 session co-op story mode.

-Greenbriar has a history of some amazing looking games, and even though this comes in a smaller package than their usual fare, it still looks just as stunning
+Greenbrier has a history of some amazing looking games, and even though this comes in a smaller package than their usual fare, it still looks just as stunning

 ![Grimslingers Box]({{ site.url }}/images/grimslingers/box.jpg)